saltyJeff/UnityWifiDirect/README.md

 ## Using the library
 Copy the Unity3d/Plugins folder into your Assets folder, and create a C# class that inherits from WifiDirectBase.cs

-Look at the Unity3d/Documentation/html for Doxygen files with descriptions on what to inherit
+Doxygen files are hosted [here](http://saltyjeff.github.io/UnityWifiDirect/html)

 An example that uses Wifi-Direct to change the color of a cube is available [here](https://github.com/saltyJeff/WifiDirectExample).